Upper Lip Tie and Its Treatment

 It is not unusual for a white eschar to appear along the cut edge.
 Do not worry if this happens.
 It is just a scab that is wet (recall what a scab looks like on your hand if you get it wet... it turns white).
 It will disappear in about 1 week.

 An upper lip tie after being released has a high tendency to scar back together over a few weeks (~80% risk) causing a recurrence of the upper lip tie.
 This is because the upper lip rests right on top of the gum all the time except during feeding thereby allowing the cut edges to be laid on top of each other more often than not.
-In order to minimize this recurrence risk, the mother can firmly press a finger right on top of the wound into the groove between the gum and upper lip 5 times a day for 2 weeks to prevent any adhesions that may form.
-The pressure should be exerted for about 2 seconds each time.
+In order to minimize this recurrence risk, the mother can firmly press a finger right on top of the wound into the groove between the gum and upper lip and exert pressure up towards the nose 5 times a day for 2 weeks to prevent any adhesions that may form.
+The pressure should be exerted for about 2 slow seconds each time.

 I also encourage all parents to follow-up with a lactation consultant within a week after the procedure.
 Good lactation consultant practices local to our office include: